wissamba/Nashvill_Housing_Data_Cleaning/README.md

 Skills and Techniques Used:

-Joins: Integrated multiple tables to consolidate relevant information.
+JOINS: Integrated multiple tables to consolidate relevant information.

 Common Table Expressions (CTE): Simplified complex queries by breaking them into manageable parts.